 |Temporary||Summer conference attendees|

 |Visitor||Visitor (issued by Public Safety Office)|

 |Reserved||Designated parking for specific staff/faculty/ASNDNU members|

-The university has established specific memorandum of agreements regarding parking with the Sisters of Notre Dame (SND), Notre Dame High School, Notre Dame Elementary School and NDNU Early Learning Center.
+The university has established specific memorandum of agreements regarding parking with the Sisters of Notre Dame (SND), Notre Dame High School and Notre Dame Elementary School.
 The SND receive a fixed number of A-type parking permits that allows parking anywhere A-type parking is designated.

 The elementary school faculty will display NDNU A-type permits for designated parking between 7:30 a.m. – 4:00 p.m., otherwise the elementary school parking lot is not available for NDNU A-type and C-type permit parking after 4 p.m.

 Permits and Permit Placement